Turnbull twirls 5th no-hitter of MLB season, Tigers top M's

-SEATTLE (AP) — Spencer Turnbull pitched the fifth no-hitter in the majors already this season, sending the Detroit Tigers to a 5-0 victory over the Seattle Mariners on Tuesday night.
+The 28-year-old right-hander tossed the fifth no-hitter of the major league season, baffling the Seattle Mariners in Detroit’s 5-0 win.

-Turnbull, who led the big leagues in losses when he went 3-17 two years ago, had never gone more than seven innings in any of his previous 49 starts over three seasons.
-But a fastball in the mid-90s (mph) and a biting slider kept Seattle batters guessing and added to a growing list of mound gems in 2021.
+Once best known for leading baseball in losses in 2019 when he had a 3-17 record, Turnbull twirled a gem that overmatched the Mariners and continued to highlight the dominance of pitchers through the first quarter of the season.

 The five no-hitters through May 18 match the 1917 season for the most in baseball history by that date.
-Two have been thrown in Seattle by opposing pitchers this month.

-Turnbull’s no-no was the eighth in Tigers history and their first since Justin Verlander's in Toronto on May 7, 2011.
+Two of the five were thrown against Seattle at T-Mobile Park, and the Mariners are the first team since the Los Angeles Dodgers in 2015 to get no-hit twice in a month.

+Turnbull is the first pitcher not named Justin Verlander to throw a no-hitter for Detroit since Jack Morris in 1984.
+Verlander threw two during his tenure with the Tigers, the last coming on May 7, 2011, in Toronto.

+A decade later, Turnbull added his name to the team's record book.

 "He was pretty relentless,” Detroit manager A.J.
 Hinch said.
 “I’m really proud of him.
 He’s worked really hard and deserves every bit of tonight.”

-The 28-year-old right-hander got a great defensive play from third baseman Jeimer Candelario in the seventh inning and then struck out Mitch Haniger in the ninth to end it.
+Turnbull leaned on a fastball in the mid-90s (mph) and a biting slider to keep Seattle’s batters guessing.
+He also got a great defensive play from third baseman Jeimer Candelario in the seventh inning to rob Mitch Haniger of a possible hit, and then struck out Haniger in the ninth to end it.

+“Probably three of the best pitches I made all night,” Turnbull said.

-Turnbull (3-2) struck out nine and walked two.
+Turnbull (3-2) fanned nine and walked two.
 He issued a free pass to Jose Marmolejos leading off the ninth when a full-count curveball missed wide, just the second baserunner for Seattle.
-Turnbull struck out Sam Haggerty for the first out and got Jarred Kelenic to ground into a fielder's choice for the second out.
+Turnbull struck out Sam Haggerty for the first out and got Jarred Kelenic to ground into a fielder’s choice for the second.

 Haniger, who came closest to a hit for the Mariners earlier in the game, went down swinging on a 95 mph fastball for the final out.
 Turnbull screamed in joy and was engulfed in a hug from catcher Eric Haase before being overrun by teammates.